Understanding Defamation in Ontario

 C.H. v.
 Church of Scientology of Toronto, [1995] 2 S.C.R.
 1130

 This is a landmark defamation case in Canadian law.
-C.H., a Crown Attorney, sued the Church of Scientology and its lawyer for defamation.
-The dispute arose from statements made by the Church of Scientology’s lawyer at a press conference, accusing C.H. of criminal conduct and breaching a court order.
+C.H., a Crown prosecutor, sued the Church of Scientology and its lawyer for defamation.
+The legal issue stemmed from statements that were made by the Church of Scientology’s lawyer at a press conference, accusing C.H. of criminal conduct and breaching a court order.
 C.H. argued that these allegations were false and damaged his reputation.
+The issue with having his reputation harmed especially as a Crown prosecutor is that his trustworthiness as an advocate will be put into question, and the employers of the Crown and the people that he represents might no longer see him as a credible person.
+It can affect his job prospects as a result.

-The Supreme Court of Canada upheld the lower court’s decision, awarding C.H. significant damages.
-The court’s ruling emphasized the balance between freedom of expression and the protection of reputation, affirming that defamatory statements made with reckless disregard for the truth are not protected under the Canadian Charter of Rights and Freedoms.
-This decision emphasized the idea that while freedom of expression is a fundamental right, it does not extend to making baseless and damaging allegations that can ruin an individual’s reputation.
+The Supreme Court of Canada upheld the decision in favour of the plaintiff.
+They awarded C.H. significant damages for the defamation.
+The Court’s ruling emphasized the balance between freedom of expression and the protection of reputation, affirming that defamatory statements made with reckless disregard for the truth are not protected under the Canadian Charter of Rights and Freedoms.
+This decision emphasized the idea that while freedom of expression is a fundamental right, it does not extend to making baseless and damaging allegations that can harm an individual’s reputation—this especially applies to a professional setting where one’s professional reputation can influence their job prospects.

 The case is significant for its impact on defamation law in Canada, specifically in how it addresses the responsibilities of individuals and organizations when making public statements.
-It underscores the importance of ensuring that accusations are well-founded and not made with malice or negligence.
-The decision also highlights the court’s role in protecting individuals from unwarranted attacks on their character while balancing this protection with the principles of free speech.
+This case emphasizes the importance of ensuring that accusations are well-founded and not made with malice, negligence, or any other form of ill intent.
+The decision also emphasizes the Court’s duty in protecting individuals from unwarranted attacks on their character while balancing this protection with the principles of free speech.

 P.G. v.
 Torstar Corp., 2009 SCC 61, [2009] 3 S.C.R.
 640

 The case P.G. v.
-Torstar Corp. established the defence of “responsible communication on matters of public interest” in Canadian defamation law.
-This case has significant implications for Ontario law because it expanded the kinds of defences available to media organizations and others reporting on issues of public interest.
+Torstar Corp. established the defence to defamation called “responsible communication on matters of public interest” in Canadian law.
+This case has significant implications for Ontario law because it expanded the types of defences available to media organizations and others reporting on issues of public interest.

-The SCC outlined that for this defence to apply, two elements must be satisfied: (1) the publication must be on a matter of public interest, and (2) the publisher must show they acted responsibly in confirming the truth of the information.
+The SCC outlined that for this defence to apply, two elements must be satisfied: (1) the publication must be on a matter of public interest, and (2) the publisher must show they acted responsibly and with due diligence in confirming the truth of the information.

-The ruling highlighted how important it is to balance freedom of expression with protecting reputation.
-The court noted that stringent libel laws might impede people’s rights to free speech and stifle public debate on important issues.
-Therefore, the new defence protects people who diligently verify their information before publishing, even if the information cannot be ultimately proven factual in court.
+The ruling affirmed how important it is to strike an appropriate balance people’s freedom of expression with the importance of preserving people’s reputation.
+The Court noted that overly strict laws regarding defamation might have the impact of impeding people’s rights to free speech and stifle public debate on important issues.
+Preserving public debate can be a highly important objective because it helps drive social change and helps people see things in a new way.
+Therefore, the new defence protects people who diligently verify their information before publishing, even if the information cannot be ultimately proven to be a fact in court.

 This case is important in Ontario civil defamation law because it acknowledges the dynamic, evolving role of the media and the need to foster open public discourse while safeguarding individuals’ reputations.
 It provides a framework for evaluating the responsibilities of journalists and others who communicate on public matters.